Railway Operations - IOn this page

 - Accommodation (‘running room’) is available for transient crew

-- Duration that drivers will have been working continuously by the time they reach the changeover point
+- Duration that pilots (and guards) will have been working continuously by the time they reach changeover point.

-On WR, most of the trains change crew at Valsad, one at Surat and the rest at Vadodara.
-Valsad at 199 kms, is almost half the way on MCT to Vadodara run.
-Division changes at Surat so Valsad and Vadodara drivers share half the traffic where crew is changed at Valsad.
-Valsad drivers share half the trains on MCT - Valsad runs, too.
-The same holds true for Vadodara drivers who share half the trains on Ahmedabad Vadodara runs.
+On the WR mainline to Delhi, trains can change crew at Valsad, Surat or Vadodara.
+Valsad at 199 kms, is almost half the way on Mumbai Central to Vadodara run.
+Division changes at Surat so Valsad and Vadodara pilot share half the traffic where crew is changed at Valsad.
+Valsad pilots share half the trains on MMCT - Valsad runs, too.
+The same holds true for Vadodara pilots who share half the trains on Ahmedabad Vadodara runs.

-On the other hand, Rajdhani, Jammu-Tawi and Deluxe/Paschim Express are hauled exclusively by MCT drivers to Vadodara.
-Flying Rani is hauled only by MCT drivers.
+On the other hand, Rajdhani, Swaraj and Paschim Express are hauled exclusively by MMCT pilots to Vadodara.
+Flying Rani is hauled only by MMCT pilots.

-Similarly, on the New Delhi - Mughalsarai / Lucknow sections, Tundla is a technical halt for changing drivers and guards for almost all trains; Allahabad is another technical halt for a lot of trains (the legs worked by crew being New Delhi - Tundla, Tundla - Kanpur - Allahabad - Mughalsarai, or New Delhi - Tundla, Tundla - Kanpur, Kanpur - Lucknow).
-But a few trains such as the Rajdhani and Shatabdi expresses, however, do not have a technical halt at Tundla or Allahabad.
+Similarly, on the New Delhi - Mughalsarai/Lucknow sections, Tundla is a technical halt for changing pilots and guards for many trains; Crew changes occur at Kanpur too.
+Allahabad is another technical halt for a lot of trains (the legs worked by crew being New Delhi - Tundla, Tundla - Kanpur - Allahabad - Mughalsarai, or New Delhi - Tundla, Tundla - Kanpur, Kanpur - Lucknow).

 On the Mumbai - Itarsi - New Delhi route, there are technical halts for most trains at Igatpuri, Bhusawal, Itarsi, Bhopal, and Jhansi.
-Mumbai crew work the trains up to Igatpuri (apart from being a convenient point there is a traction change here between DC and AC traction); Igatpuri - Bhusawal and Bhusawal - Itarsi / Bhopal are worked by Bhusawal crew, Itarsi - Bhopal / Jhansi legs are worked by Bhopal crew, and Jhansi - H. Nizamuddin / New Delhi is worked by Jhansi crew.
-Jhansi crew also work routes towards Kanpur while Jabalpur crew take over for routes towards Jabalpur.
+Mumbai crew work the trains up to Igatpuri (apart from being a convenient point there used to be traction change here between DC and AC traction); Igatpuri - Bhusawal and Bhusawal - Itarsi/Bhopal are worked by Bhusawal crew, Itarsi - Bhopal/Jhansi legs are worked by Bhopal crew, and Jhansi - H. Nizamuddin/New Delhi is worked by Jhansi crew.
+Jhansi crew also work routes towards Kanpur while Jabalpur crew take over for routes towards Jabalpur at Itarsi.

 A general rule of thumb would be that most of the older trains that were established during steam days change their crew at big loco shed stations because in the days of steam, the crew and the loco were changed together.
-Today, locos need not be changed when the crew changes, a notable exception being the WCAMx from WR due to their limited availability.
+Today, locos need not be changed when the crew changes.
+A notable exception being the WCAM-2/3 from CR due to their limited availability and unfamiliar cab layout for crew outside of CR and WR.

 Sometimes, if delays mean that a train's crew might have to work more than 10 hours before reaching the next scheduled crew change station, a crew change can be arranged at some convenient intermediate station.
 The absolute upper limit on continuous work by crew members is supposed to be 12 hours when delays are thrown into the mix, but it does happen on occasion that the crew of a train is stuck handling a train for 13 hours or more, especially with goods trains, when delays build up because of crossings, track work, and so on.
 See below for more on crew working hours, rest hours, etc.

-Some sets, even though they are separate, are worked on the same day, giving the driver one day off, a luxury for a person who otherwise works every day.
-For example, MCT driver hauls Down Delhi Janata Express in the morning from MCT to Valsad (finishing one set) and hauls another Delhi Janata in the afternoon to MCT (finishing second set).
-Similarly with the Valsad Express hauled by Valsad drivers.
+Some sets, even though they are separate, are worked on the same day, giving the pilot one day off, a luxury for a person who otherwise works every day.
+For example, an MMCT pilot hauls the Dn Firozpur Janata Express in the morning from MMCT to Valsad (finishing one set) and hauls the Up Firozpur Janata in the afternoon to MMCT (finishing second set).
+Similarly with the Valsad Express hauled by Valsad pilots.

 The effect of cumulative work hours on crew changeover points can be seen in the Bilaspur-Durg-Nagpur-Badnera-Bhusawal section.
 Most mail or express trains leaving Nagpur do not change crew at Badnera, but most goods trains do.
-The 8029/8030 Kurla Howrah Exp and Mumbai Howrah mail change staff at Durg from Nagpur as do the goods trains.
+The 18029/18030 Lokmanya Tilak Terminus - Shalimar Exp and Mumbai - Howrah Mail change staff at Durg from Nagpur as do the goods trains.
 All the other trains change staff at Bilaspur.

-Q. What considerations go into the drawing up of a crew link for particular division?
-What are the working hours / rest hours for loco crew?
+Q. What considerations go into the drawing up of a crew link for a particular division?
+What are the working hours/rest hours for loco crew?

-Running crew (drivers, firemen or assistant drivers, guards) sign on for the run of a train - guards 45 minutes before departure, loco crew 1 hour from the locomotive's departure from the shed.
+Running crew (Loco pilots, assistant loco pilots, guards) sign on for the run of a train - guards 45 minutes before departure, loco crew 1 hour from the locomotive's departure from the shed.
 Sign off is normally at the same time as when the train arrives at the yard (for the guard) or the loco is returned to the shed (for the loco crew).
 The sign on and sign off times are used for reckoning continuous running times.

 Except for some ‘prestigious’ trains (Rajdhanis, etc.) and crack goods trains and other high-priority trains which may have dedicated crew, normally crew are booked for trains on a first-in, first-out basis depending on which crew have road knowledge of the routes for trains that need to be staffed.